Rock-A-Doodle

 The inciting incident occurs at 9 minutes when Chanticleer leaves the farm in disgrace after the sun rises without his crow, and perpetual darkness and rain begin, proving his crow did matter.
 The Grand Duke takes control and flooding threatens the farm..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Edmond and his animal friends set off on their journey to the city to find Chanticleer, leaving the flooded farm behind despite the dangers ahead., moving from reaction to action.
+This shows the protagonist's commitment to Edmond and his animal friends set off on their journey to the city to find Chanticleer, leaving the flooded farm behind despite the dangers ahead., moving from reaction to action.

 The Collapse moment at 57 minutes (74% through) represents the emotional nadir.
 Here, The Grand Duke captures Edmond and begins to drown him, while Chanticleer is paralyzed by fear and self-doubt.
-Edmond appears to die (loses consciousness underwater), and Chanticleer hits his lowest point of despair and helplessness., indicates the protagonist at their lowest point.
+Edmond appears to die (loses consciousness underwater), and Chanticleer hits his lowest point of despair and helplessness., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 61 minutes initiates the final act resolution at 79% of the runtime.
 Chanticleer finds his voice and courage again, realizing his crow does have power when combined with genuine belief.
 He prepares to crow with conviction, understanding his true purpose., demonstrating the transformation achieved throughout the journey.